 Twist, turn and spin in the river as you pass by beautiful waterfalls.
 Rio Pacuare looks like Jurassic Park (seriously), surrounded by a verdant jungle on both sides with toucans, kingfishers and herons flying around.

 We did the one day Rio Pacuare tour with Rios Tropicales.
 It includes pick up and drop off at hotels in San Jose and lunch.
 Read about the 1 day Rio Pacure white water rafting here and we also offer an exclusive Rio Pacuare Mytanfeet discount.
-The normal price for the 1 day tour is $99 and Mytanfeet readers get it for $89.

 Day 3: National Theater, Central Market, Move to Hotel in the Hills